finnhambly/finnhambly.github.io/blog/attractorstates.md

 #### Extinction scenarios
-Take a look at these forecasts on how likely it is that various global catastrophes kill over 95% of the human population (and see [this notebook](https://www.metaculus.com/notebooks/8736/a-global-catastrophe-this-century/) for background information and the probabilities of each of these catastrophes occurring this century):
+Take a look at these forecasts on how likely it is that various global catastrophes kill over 95% of the human population (and see [this notebook](https://www.metaculus.com/notebooks/8736/a-global-catastrophe-this-century/) for background information):

 ~~~
 <iframe src="https://www.metaculus.com/questions/embed/2514/?theme=default" width="100%" height="260"></iframe>